 *** Summer 2020 Science Adventure Camp has been canceled due to the COVID-19 pandemic.
 The decision to cancel was not made lightly and is in the best interest of the children, parents, and all of those involved in the project. ***

 Presentations and More

 ECDRR is more than happy to speak to or do presentations for classes, clubs, and groups of all ages.
 Topics can vary and be custom to the audience and their preferences, but must be determined at least two weeks prior to the scheduled date.
-Some adult geared presentations topics have included: general waste diversion, county programs, and economics of recycling.
+Presentation topics have included general waste diversion, county programs, and economics of recycling.
 We have given presentations to local Rotary clubs and municipalities, but we are always open to new audiences!

 Typically for school and classroom presentations we try to work with teachers to find a topic that aligns with the current curriculum or theme.
 For example, if there is a science unit about energy going on at or around the scheduled presentation date, we might pick solar energy as a topic and then do an activity building solar cars.

 **Hint for schools: Many presentations can even be counted as a Green School activity!**

 If you are interested in having an ECDRR staff member do a presentation, have an event booth, or simply be a guest speaker, please email our education assistant.